datopian/flexidate/README.md

 >>> fd = parse('Jan 1890')
 ```

-Once you have your date in `FlexiDate` object, you can get access to attributes:
+Once you have your date in a `FlexiDate` object, you can get access to attributes:

 ``` python
 >>> fd.year # u'1890'